mjhea0/python-ruby/readme.md

 #### Learning Curve

 Without a doubt, Python is much easier to learn because of how the language is structured - and how **explicit** it is.
-One can literally become proficient in less than two months.
+One can literally become proficient in two to three months.
 Ruby takes much longer to learn due to its flexibility.
 Beneath the elegant surface, there's a lot of magic happening.
 It takes a while to grasp exactly what is happening.
 It can take upwards of six months to become proficient in Ruby.

 You can see just how explicit Python is based on this example: